 Each year from December to May, there are an estimated 12,000 humpback whales in Hawaii, or 2/3 of the entire North Pacific humpback whale population, make the 3,000+ mile swim from the Gulf of Alaska to breed, calve and nurse their young in the shallow, warm waters around Hawaii.

 Kohola, or humpback whales in Hawaiian, are identified by white markings on their underside as well as extraordinarily large flippers, approximately 1/3 of their body length and the largest of any whale species.
 It’s estimated that humpback whales weigh an average of 30 to 50 tons and reach 48 to 63 feet in length, with females growing slightly larger than the males.
 The fifth largest species of whale, humpbacks take an average of 10 years to reach full growth and 15 years to reach full sexual maturity.

 While humpback whales have been known to live together in large pods of up to 20,000 whales, it appears that they only travel together for a few days at most, making the long trek from Alaska to Hawaii each year mostly solo.
 Known as filter feeders, humpback whales feed on a mixture of krill, plankton and other small fish and typically eat up to a ton of food per day.
-Since these types of fish aren’t found in Hawaiian waters, humpback whales do not eat while in Hawaii, surviving solely off their thick layer of blubber throughout the winter months until they return to Alaskan waters.
+Since these types of fish aren’t found in Hawaiian waters, humpback whales in Hawaii do not eat while here, surviving solely off their thick layer of blubber throughout the winter months until they return to Alaskan waters.